B i o g r a p h y

 TAB toured in the Fall of 2012 (just in time to get stranded in NYC by Super Storm Sandy) and the Spring of 2013.
 In September, TAB got a call to sub for Neil Young at the first Lock'in Festival in Virginia.

 From Fall of 2015 until Fall of 2018, Tony toured the Northeast with the electrifying progressive bluegrass band Floodwood, which includes drummer Vinnie Amico of moe.
 Appearances included the 2016 Summer Camp Festival in Illinois and the 2016 Peach Festival in Pennsylvania.
 During that time, the band recorded the award-winning album 'Til I Die.

 Since 1975 Markellis has made his home in Saratoga Springs, NY, home of the world-famous Caffè Lena.
-When he is not playing music, he writes short stories and designs CD and book covers, including a series of western historical novels by his old friend and fellow Montanan Peter Bowen.
+When he is not playing music, he writes short stories and designs CD and book covers, including a series of western historical novels by his old friend and fellow Montanan, the late Peter Bowen.

 ACOUSTIC & UPRIGHT